 The most exciting tab in the Patch My PC publishing tool is Application rules.
-Application rules will provide you an option to create an application in SCCM automatically.
+Application rules will allow you to create an application in SCCM automatically.

-More details available in the video review #1.
+More details are available in video review #1.

 Critical Right-Click Customization Options

-You can right-click “All Products” or specific “Vendor/Product” to select smart & useful options to make SCCM admins life easy.
+You can right-click “All Products” or specific “Vendor/Product” to select smart & useful options to make the SCCM admin’s life easy.
 Also, these options give us an excellent end-user experience.

-Following are the twelve (12) package customization options available in Patch My PC publishing service tool.
+Following are the twelve (12) package customization options available in the Patch My PC publishing service tool.

 - Publish updates using full content